Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 ## Cross Compilation

-If you want to build for a platform not in your `/opt/xilinx/platforms` directory, you can set the `XILINX_PLATFORM` environment variable to the directory that contains the platform directories.
+If you want to build for a platform not in your */opt/xilinx/platforms* directory, you can set the `XILINX_PLATFORM` environment variable to the directory that contains the platform directories.
 For example `export XILINX_PLATFORM=$HOME/platforms`.
-If the environment variable is not set or if its value isn't an existing directory then `/opt/xilinx/platforms` is used as fallback.
+If the environment variable is not set or if its value isn't an existing directory then */opt/xilinx/platforms* is used as fallback.

-Be sure that all .Net software dependencies are on the same version on both the target and the source computers.
+Be sure that all .NET software dependencies are on the same version on both the target and the source computers.
 Otherwise the source code won't match during transformation.
 This will result in a different Transformation ID and the XCLBIN file won't be found, prompting a recompilation on the target machine.
 To mitigate this risk you can try some of the following strategies:
 * Perform a system update on both machines before starting, so both are on the most up-to-date frameworks.
-* [Publish your program as self-contained](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained), eg. `dotnet publish -c Release -r linux-x64 -p:PublishReadyToRun=true`. (note that Ready to Run [has its own restrictions](https://docs.microsoft.com/en-us/dotnet/core/deploying/ready-to-run#cross-platformarchitecture-restrictions))
+* [Publish your program as self-contained](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained), eg. `dotnet publish -c Release -r linux-x64 -p:PublishReadyToRun=true` (note that Ready to Run [has its own restrictions](https://docs.microsoft.com/en-us/dotnet/core/deploying/ready-to-run#cross-platformarchitecture-restrictions)).

 ## Other Remarks